CosmWasm/docs-deprecated/docs/04-smart-contracts/13-testing.md

 Mocking your contracts is one of the mantras of multi-test but also one of the main obstacles to getting yourself a working test.
 First consider that whatever contract you want to test needs to be either mocked or wrapped up. `cw-multi-test` provides the `ContractWrapper` which allows you to wrap up the logical pieces of your contract (instantiate, executors, queries) and deploy it to a mocked network.

-Mocking all your contracts and then testing one can be done in a scripting fashion but for maintainability I recommend trying to define all your wrapped contracts a functions so you can reuse them:
+Mocking all your contracts and then testing one can be done in a scripting fashion but for maintainability, I recommend trying to define all your wrapped contracts as functions so you can reuse them:

 ```rust
 use crate::contract::{execute, instantiate, query, reply};